momentum-design/momentum-ui/CONTRIBUTING.md

 ## <a name="code-review"></a> Submitting a Code Review

 *   Before pushing to a PR, always use `git pull --rebase`
-*   After git pulls, run `yarn bootstrap:clean` at the repo root (collab-ui) to make sure to pull new dependencies.
+*   After git pulls, run `yarn bootstrap:clean` at the repo root (momentum-ui) to make sure to pull new dependencies.
 (For setting up your [local environment, see above](#environment).)

 Before you submit your pull request consider the following guidelines:

-* Search [GitHub](https://github.com/collab-ui/collab-ui-angular/pulls) for an open or closed Pull Request that relates to your submission.
+* Search [GitHub](https://github.com/momentum-design/momentum-ui-angular/pulls) for an open or closed Pull Request that relates to your submission.
 You don't want to duplicate effort.
 * Make your changes in a new git branch: